-Two heritage groups – United Daughters of the Confederacy (UDC) and Sons of Confederate Veterans (SCV) – have been particularly active in installing historical markers.
+Two heritage groups — the United Daughters of the Confederacy (UDC) and the Sons of Confederate Veterans (SCV) — have been particularly active in installing historical markers.

 Founded in 1894, the UDC grew out of numerous women’s associations that were formed during the Civil War to support the soldiers and afterward to fund memorials, monuments and cemeteries.
 The group has been responsible for erecting more than 700 monuments and other memorials to the Confederacy across the South, far more than any other group, according to The Washington Post.
-This study, unlike The Washington Post, shows an active count of monuments and symbols on public land, mostly at county courthouses and other conspicuous locations.
-It does not include monuments at cemeteries and battlefields.
-This study found 410 monuments and 422 symbols overall on public land.
+(This study, which identified 411 monuments and 423 total symbols sponsored by the UDC, counts only those found on public land, mostly at county courthouses and other conspicuous locations.
+It does not include monuments at cemeteries and battlefields.)

 The UDC has been accused by historians of promoting a false history and, by extension, white supremacy, particularly in its early years.
 After the deadly white supremacist rally in Charlottesville in August 2017, the group issued a statement, now featured prominently on its website, saying it “totally denounces any individual or group that promotes racial divisiveness or white supremacy.
 And we call on these people to cease using Confederate symbols for their abhorrent and reprehensible purposes.”